connext/vector/modules/contracts/README.md

 1. A party calls `forceChannelConsensus()` passing in their latest state.
 This begins the `consensus` phase of the dispute game.
 The counterparty has the ability to respond with a higher-nonced state within the phase.
 Note that for now we just wait out the entire phase, but it would be possible to implement a shortcut where if both parties submit updates then the phase can be skipped.
    - Also note that once a dispute has been initiated, the channel should be considered halted. **Neither party should make or accept offchain updates during this time.**
 2. After the consensus phase is complete, the latest state of the channel is available onchain.
 Then, the `defund` phase of the dispute game begins.
-3. During the `defund` phase, either party may call `defundChannel()` with an array of `assetId`s to remove those assets from the channel (for both parties).
+3. During the `defund` phase, either party may call `defundChannel()` with an array of `assetAddress`s to remove those assets from the channel (for both parties).
 4. It is also possible for either party to dispute transfers directly during this phase.
 The process for this looks somewhat similar to disputing channels.
 First, parties call `forceTransferConsensus()` which starts a timeout window within which the transfer state must be finalized. `forceTransferConsensus()` checks that the hash of the passed in transfer state is a part of the merkle root checkpointed onchain during the channel `consensus` phase.
    - Note that the merkle root is updated to include transfer state during the `create` channel op (where balances are locked into the transfer), and then is updated again to remove the transfer state during the `resolve` channel op (where balances are reintroduced to the core channel state).
 This means that a disputed transfer can only ever be in it's initial state, which keeps things really simple.
 5. Once a transfer is in dispute, anyone can resolve it manually onchain using `emptyTransfer` anytime before the transfer dispute window expires.
 This will call the `TransferDefinition` to get an updated set of balances, and then send those balances to both parties onchain.
 If no transfer resolver is available, the dispute window will expire and then `emptyTransfer` can be called (once again by anyone) to pay out the initial balances of the transfer via `adjudicatorTransfer` on the `VectorChannel` contract.